Anvesh271299/VSD-physical-design/README.md

 ### A 5 day course on physical designing using open source tools.
 ### CONTENTS:
 1. **DAY 1 Study and review various components of RISC-V based picoSoC**
+  * IC design components terminologies
+  * Let's talk to computers
+  * Get familiar to open-source EDA tools

+1. ***IC design component terminologies***

+QFN-48 Package - A Chip sits in the centre of the package.
+It helps a chip in getting integrated to a larger system.
+QFN stands for Quad Flat No leads and 48 is the number of ports of the chip.
+Its dimensions are 7nm * 7nm.

+Chip - Various components are integrated onto a single chip.

+Pads - Through them signals can be sent to and from the chip.

+Core - Area where all the digital logic (AND gate,OR Gate, MUX etc.) is placed.

+Die - Size of the entire chip, which gets manufactured on the silicon wafer.

+IP - Called as Intellectual Property , Eg: PLL, ADC, DAC, SRAM are foundry IPs.

+Foundry - A Big factory which manufactures the chips.
+A VLSI engineer has to continously communicate with the foundaries with some interface.
+Interface is nothing but some files which are provided by the foundary.

+2. ***Let's Talk to computers***

+**Introduction to RISC-V - Instruction Set Architecture(ISA)** Basic idea---> If a C program is to be run on a hardware layout i.e. chip , so the information is first compiled in the RISC-V assembly language program, which gets converted to binary language (Os and 1s) and finally the bits get executed into the layput and we receive the required output.
+Another interface to be present between RISC-V Architecture and the layout is the HDL (Hardware Description Language).
+Hence we create RISC-V specifications using RTL.
+Example: picorv32 cpu core - implements the specifications and then performs PNR to GDS flow.

+RISC-V Architecture ===> Implementation (picorv32 cpu core) ===> Layout (qflow)

+**From Software Applications to Hardware**
+The complete flow of how the software applications run on hardware.

+3. ***Get familiar to open-source EDA tools***

+**Step 1 : Logic Synthesis** - RTL netlist has all the functionalities defined which has to be converted to a synthesized netlist comprising of logic gates.
+Open source EDA Tool for Logic syntesis - **Yosys Open Synthesis Suite** : it takes the RTL information , timing .libs  and converts it into a logical netlist which is a combination of gates and flip flops.

+**Step 2 : Floorplanning**  - It is the arrangement of blocksin a chip.
+Open source EDA Tool **Graywolf**

+**Step 3 : Placement** - Open source EDA Tool **Graywolf**

+**Step 4 : CTS (Clock Tree Synthesis)** - Route the clock in a way speciified by the designer.
+Open source EDA Tool **Graywolf**

+**Step 5 : Routing** - Routes all the components placed in the placement stage.
+Open source EDA Tool for Routing - **QRouter**

+Common step which is performed at each step is the STA( Static Timing Analysis ) - Open source EDA Tool for STA - **Opentimer** : Open Source high performance timing analysis Tool.

+Layout Viewer - **Magic - Layout Viewr**

+Pre-layout and Post-layout spice simulations - **Ngspice**

+Schematic Editor - **eSim** : Complex circuit design , SPICE Simulations and Analysis and PCB Design.

+**Qflow** - Is a tool chain for performing complete RTL2GDS.

+***Virtual Box is needed to install Linux OS on Windows so that you can install all these necessary Open Source EDA tools***
   * SKILL 1
     + Introduction to QFN-48 Package, chip,pads,core,die and IP's
   * SKILL 2